-How to identify authentic Hapus mango?
+How to identify authentic Hapus?

-Want to know how to identify original authentic Alphonso Mango from Ratnagiri and Devgad, follow some easy steps and it will be easy to understand.
+Want to know how to identify original authentic Alphonso Mango from Ratnagiri and Devgad?
+Follow some easy steps, and it will be easy to understand.

 How Alphonso Mango Came to India

-Aroma of Mango
+Aroma of Tasty Fruit

-Mangoes grown in some areas look just like Alphonso mango but don't give out the same smell and smell awful when pressed hard against the nose.
+In some areas look like of this but don't give out the same smell and smell awful when pressed hard against the nose.

-Look of Mango
+Look of This Mesmerizing Fruit

 Wrinkles and insides of The Fruit

-It has any wrinkles when cut open, and it means they are harvested before ripening.
+It has any wrinkles when cut open, which means they are harvested before ripening.
 Wrinkles might also tell that the aam is rotten.